 Crowds & Costs

-You'd do well to book your Costa Rican holiday as far in advance as possible because February is crowded.
-Flights and hotels are going to be more expensive (count on about 15% higher, at least).
+February may not be as crowded as January, but it still falls in the high travel season.
+Flights and hotels are going to be more expensive.
 And depending if you arrive at the beginning of the month, you might also have to contend with one of the biggest parties of the year and all the crowds it draws (more on this below).
+Best to book your trip at least a little in advance.

 Where to Go